YunheeLim/algorithm/README.md

 # algorithm
-Solving BOJ problems using Python and C++.
+Solving BOJ problems using Python and C++.